 - In whose name should I apply for my trademark?

-Unless you are working in a joint venture or partnership under law, the trademark will only be granted to one person or entity, so you should apply in the name of the person or entity that will use or license use of the trademark.
+Unless you are part of a joint venture or partnership under law, the trademark will only be granted to one person or business entity, so you should apply in the name of the person or business entity that will use or license use of the trademark.

 - How long does obtaining a trademark registration take?

-The trademark registration process can take anywhere from a few months to a few years, but most applications in Canada and the United States are generally processed within a year.
+Depending on the country where the application is filed, the trademark registration process can take anywhere from a few months to a few years.
+Most applications in Canada are processed within 18 to 24 months.
+The process tends to be slightly faster in the United States.
+U.S. trademark applications are generally processed within a year.

 - How long can a trademark be registered?

-A trademark can be registered for fifteen years in Canada and 10 years in the U.S., but can be renewed at the end of the registration period for another full registration period indefinitely as long as the trademark continues to be used.
+Currently, a trademark can be registered for ten years in Canada and ten years in the United States but can be renewed at the end of the registration period for another full registration period indefinitely as long as the trademark continues to be used.

 - What is the renewal process for a trademark registration?

-When a trademark in Canada is set to expire, it may be renewed by paying a renewal fee to CIPO.
-You will be sent a notice with a deadline shortly before the renewal date of your trademark.
+When a trademark in Canada is set to expire, it may be renewed by paying the $408 CAD plus $127.50 per additional class renewal fee to the Canadian Intellectual Property Office.
+You or your trademark agent will be sent a notice with a deadline shortly before the renewal date of your trademark.